tnichols217/notes-old/APLang/Speech.md

 ````

 %%
-Alright lets start off with what make
+Alright lets start off with what makes Linux different.
-Whats
+Fund
 %%

 ---